rafaeltavares91/quero-ser-clickbus/testes/backend-developer/solution/place/README.md

 ```
 In your JAVA IDE, import the application as a maven project.
 Just for reference, this project was developed using **[IntelliJ IDEA](https://www.jetbrains.com/idea/)**.

-PS.: That the project is in the following directory:
+PS.: The project is in the following directory:
 ```
 quero-ser-clickbus⁩ ▸ ⁨testes⁩ ▸ ⁨backend-developer⁩ ▸ ⁨solution⁩ ▸ ⁨place⁩
 ```